wp-plugins/miniorange-2-factor-authentication/readme.txt

 * Displays graphical QR codes for easy scanning into apps on your phone/tablet.
 * Suppports Soft Token(OTP) in case phone is offline.

+= Your choice of second factor = miniOrange 2 factor authentication plugin is extendable to use any of the following auth methods.
+To know more about authentication methods, you can visit <a href="http://miniorange.com/strong_auth" target="_blank">miniOrange 2 Factor Authentication Methods</a>.
+If you want to have any other 2-factor for your WordPress site, <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+* One time passcodes (OTP) over SMS
+* OTP over Email
+* OTP over SMS and Email
+* Out of Band SMS
+* Out of Band Email
+* Soft Token
+* Push Notification
+* USB based Hardware token
+* Security Questions
+* Mobile Authentication
+* Voice Authentication (Biometrics)
+* Phone Verification
+* Device Identification
+* Location
+* Time of Access
+* User Behavior

+You can choose from any of the above authentication methods to augment your password based authentication. miniOrange authentication service works with all phone types, from landlines to smart-phone platforms.
+In the simplest case, users just answer a phone call and press a button to authenticate. miniOrange authentication service works internationally, and has customers authenticating from many countries around the world.

 == Installation ==

 = From your WordPress dashboard =